 You also must complete the Graduate Record Examination (GRE) prior to applying for admission to a DVM program.
 Admissions requirements at some schools can include previous experience working with animals.

 The curriculum of a DVM program focuses on advanced courses in various areas of animal science.
 Anatomy, histology, bacteriology, embryology, immunology and many other life sciences are examined from a veterinary perspective.
 You will also gain medical skills in areas like anesthesiology, physical examination, surgery and pharmacology with relation to animal applications.
 Many schools also allow you to choose an area of emphasis, such as small animals, equines or food animals, which will largely dictate your future career path.
 The last year of study is mostly dedicated to clinical internships or clerkships, in which you receive field experience in a facility dedicated to your chosen area of emphasis.

 Employment and Salary Info

-The U.S. Bureau of Labor Statistics (BLS) reported that the median annual salary of veterinarians was reported to be $87,590 in May 2014 (www.bls.gov).
-The BLS also predicted an occupational growth of 9% for veterinarians between the years 2014-2024, slower than in the past.
-The field will be competitive, the BLS noted, pointing out that the number of DVM graduates has increased greatly over the past few years.
+The U.S. Bureau of Labor Statistics (BLS) reported that the median annual salary of veterinarians was reported to be $93,830 in May 2018 (www.bls.gov).
+The BLS also predicted an occupational growth of 19% for veterinarians between the years 2016-2026, much faster than the average for all occupations.
+Increases in consumers' pet-related spending are expected to drive employment in the veterinary services industry, which employs most veterinarians.

 All states require that veterinarians be licensed.
 Licensure calls for a DVM from an accredited program and passing the North American Veterinary Licensing Examination.
 Some states require an additional exam.
 State and federal agencies may have other requirements.